 Woman crashes during chase

-A 19-year-old woman who crashed a car early today at Rush and East Midlothian boulevards while being chased by police said she ran because she though she had a warrant.
+YOUNGSTOWN — A 19-year-old woman who crashed a car early today at Rush and East Midlothian boulevards on the South Side while being chased by police said she ran because she though she had a warrant.

-However, records checks showed that there is no warrant for Tysha McQueen, 19, of East Avondale Avenue, but she does not possess a valid driver’s license.
+Records checks showed, however, there is no warrant for Tysha McQueen, 19, of East Avondale Avenue, but she does not possess a valid driver’s license.
 She was issued a citation on a charge of failure to comply with the order or signal of a police officer.

 An officer saw a car McQueen was driving about 12:40 a.m. run a red light at Market Street and West Hylda Avenue but she failed to stop when he tried to pull her over, reports said.
 Reports said she crashed into a tree while trying to make a turn, then ran away before she was caught by officers.